smartsheet-platform/smartsheet-python-sdk/ADVANCED.md

 smartsheet_client = smartsheet.Smartsheet(proxies=proxies)
 ```
 ## Event Reporting
-The following sample demostrates 'best' practices for enumerating events using the Smartsheet Event Reporting feature.
+The following sample demonstrates 'best' practices for enumerating events using the Smartsheet Event Reporting feature.
 All enumerations must begin using the `since` parameter to the `list_events` method.
 Specify `0` as an argument
 (i.e. `since=0`) if you wish to begin enumeration at the beginning of stored event history.
 A more common scenario
 would be to enumerate events over a certain time frame by providing an ISO 8601 formatted or numerical (UNIX epoch)